An Interview with Leighton

 I’m deeply motivated to strengthen trust between the community and our school board.
 I’ve heard a consistent message: people want more transparency and more opportunities to be heard.
 I’m a connector by nature.
 If elected, I’ll host monthly listening sessions and stay rooted in community conversations as we shape the future of our schools, together.

 We have space for improvement in a number of areas, but continued loss of funding due to declining enrollment is one issue that impacts our ability to make these changes.
 Our district is facing declining enrollment, and not just due to housing costs or birth rates.
 We need to stay curious about why some families are choosing other districts or leaving public education altogether.
+In the ’24/’25 school year, 577 students opted out of North Kitsap for other districts – that represents over 10% of our student body!
 This trend has major implications for our funding, staffing, and long-term planning.
 Every student who leaves takes resources with them—but every student we bring back brings funding, energy, and opportunity.

 North Kitsap has incredible strengths: excellent educators, stable finances, and an invested community.
 We are small enough to be nimble and bold enough to lead with innovation.
 I want to help build a future where families are proud to choose North Kitsap—and excited to stay.